Canon 450D vs 80D

 It is notable that the 80D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 450D does not offer wifi capability.
+In contrast, the 450D does not provide wifi capability.

 Both the 450D and the 80D have been discontinued, but can regularly be found used on eBay.
 The 450D was replaced by the Canon 500D, while the 80D was followed by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.